andrewghale/whatsapp-chat/README.md

-A bit off JS practice using Whatsapp chat data.
+A bit of JS practice using Whatsapp chat data.

+Practicing:

+Regex
+Working with emojis in Javascript
+Array methods